Methyl methacrylate: Methyl propionate routes

 The reaction of MeP and formaldehyde takes place over a fixed bed of catalyst.
 This catalyst, caesium oxide on silica, achieves good selectivity to MMA from MeP.
 The formation of a small amount of heavy, relatively involatile compounds poisons the catalyst.
 The coke is easily removed and catalyst activity and selectivity restored by controlled, in-situ regeneration.
 The reactor product stream is separated in a primary distillation so that a crude MMA product stream, free from water, MeP and formaldehyde, is produced.
 Unreacted MeP and water are recycled via the formaldehyde dehydration process.
 MMA (>99.9%) is purified by vacuum distillations.
 The separated streams are returned to the process; there being only a small heavy ester purge stream, which is disposed of in a thermal oxidizer with heat recovered for use in the process.

-In 2008, Lucite International commissioned an Alpha MMA plant on Jurong Island in Singapore.
-This process plant was cheaper to build and run than conventional systems, produces virtually no waste and the feedstocks can even be made from biomass.

 Other routes to MMA

 Via propionaldehyde

-Ethylene is first hydroformylated to give propanal, which is then condensed with formaldehyde to produce methacrolein, The condensation is catalyzed by a secondary amine.
+Ethylene is first hydroformylated to give propanal, which is then condensed with formaldehyde to produce methacrolein.
+The condensation is catalyzed by a secondary amine.
 Air oxidation of methacrolein to methacrylic acid completes the synthesis of the acid: